 - Competitive interest rate

-If you need a small business loan and have a good personal or business credit score, thorough financial documentation, a history of strong cash flow, and a manageable debt-to-income ratio, you should have little trouble getting approved.
+If you need a small business loan and have good personal and business credit scores, thorough financial documentation, a history of strong cash flow, and a manageable debt-to-income ratio, you should have little trouble getting approved.
 For businesses lacking in any of these areas, it might be more challenging to secure a small business loan, but with the right documentation and guarantees, it is still possible.

 If you find yourself in a position where it’s not likely you will secure a conventional small business loan, consider an alternative lender.
 However, alternative lenders typically charge much higher rates, so ask yourself if it’s really necessary before you take out a loan.